41st National Film Awards: Regional Awards

+Citation: For depicting how money-power can take away everything from a simple and innocent community of villagers, using muscle power and political force.

 Non-Feature Films

 Short Films made in any Indian language and certified by the Central Board of Film Certification as a documentary/newsreel/fiction are eligible for non-feature film section.

 Juries

 A committee headed by Bikram Singh was appointed to evaluate the non-feature films awards.
 Following were the jury members: